iRashedK/HR/README.md

 The web interface uses Bootstrap 5 with language and dark mode toggles.
 Results appear in interactive cards showing roadmaps, links and prices, and can be downloaded as PDF files.

+If the configured model is unsupported, the server logs an error and the API returns an explanatory message.
+You can query `/models` to list the available models reported by OpenRouter.

 ## Usage

 ```bash